 Nearly three months have passed since the tragic morning when Hannatu’s husband, Nigerian Senator Gyang Dantong, was killed.
 While still in mourning Hannatu shares, “I find the greatest comfort in Psalm 23.
 I am reminded that the Lord will always care for me, even during this trying time.”

-Nigerian Senator Gyang Dantong was attending a funeral for more than 100 Christians who had been killed a day earlier by members of Boko Haram in the July 8th massacre in Plateau state.
+Nigerian Senator Gyang Dantong was attending a funeral for more than 100 Christians who had been killed a day earlier by members of an extremist group that is located primarily in Northern Nigeria More in the July 8th massacre in Plateau state.
 While the attendees were burying the victims, gunmen invaded the service and began shooting the mourners.

 “One of the most difficult things to deal with is the fact that we still do not know exactly what happened that day,” Hannatu Dantong said during a visit with Open Doors News.
 “All we really know is that gunmen invaded the funeral and that my husband and others are dead.”